raphw/maven-checksum-extension/README.md

 When using Maven wrapper, or building on a server with a generic Maven installation, the extension will not be available.
 To download the extension securly, the `mvnchecksum` or `mvnchecksum.cmd` files in this project can be added to any project for execution.
 Both scripts will also validate the downloaded jar file against a SHA-256 checksum to avoid the corruption of the extension itself before it is executed.

+The script can be executed directly from a build server script or can be integrated by adding `/bin/bash .mvn/maven-checksum/mvnc` to the shell script, or `RUN .mvn\maven-checksum\mvnc.cmd` respectively.